MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-policy-executionstate.md

 };
 ```

 Each property is set by the application and then `ExecutionSateOptions` is passed in to the constructor of the class derived from `mip::ExecutionState`.
 This information is used to determine the actions to take.
-If the `mip::PolicyHandler` was initialized with **isAuditDiscoveryEnabled** set to true, the engine will calculate the action and submit information about the event to the Azure Information Protection auditing pipeline.
+Data provided in the `mip::ExecutionState` will also surface in Azure Information Protection Analytics.

 ### Next Steps

 Next, learn more about [computing actions](concept-policy-computeactions.md).
-By providing the execution state to the Policy Handler, the list of tasks to be performed will be returned to the application.